Prime Minister from 11 March 1983 to 20 December 1991

 The Hawke government also floated the Australian dollar on international money markets and allowed the operation of foreign-owned banks as first steps towards deregulating the national economy.

 In 1983 the Hawke government used its powers under World Heritage legislation to prevent the Tasmanian government from building the Gordon-below-Franklin dam in Tasmania.

-The ALP government led by Hawke was returned to office at an election on 1 December 1984, with a reduced majority.
+The Labor government led by Hawke was returned to office at an election on 1 December 1984, with a reduced majority.

 Shake-ups to education